 Existing Condition: In the early days, fishing was a necessary part of survival.
 Although less essential, it still provides an important resource for many people.
 The county is renowned for excellent fishing opportunities for residents and visitors.
 Steelhead, salmon, trout, and bass fishing dominate the river systems, while lakes contain a variety of cold and warm water fisheries.
 County residents earn income from activities such as acting as guides, selling supplies and equipment to anglers, and providing meals and housing to anglers.

-The following are the desired conditions for fisheries:
+The following is the desired condition for fisheries:

-- 1. Desired condition: The fisheries resource (steelhead, salmon, and west coast cutthroat trout) in Idaho County increases to 50% of historic levels.
-Other fisheries are at levels to meet the recreational needs. - 2.
-Desired Condition: A balance is achieved between native and introduced fish species where both are currently present in a fishery.
+1. Desired Condition: A balance is achieved between native and introduced fish species where both are currently present in a fishery.

 3.3.
 Terrestrial Ecosystems

 3.3.1.
 Vegetation-Forested